Company Logo - Home Link

 In addition to all the other options available for free museum tickets, both active-duty members of the military and veterans are eligible for admission to some of the best museums in Chicago.

-The following locations provide free admission to military members and/or veterans:
+The following locations provide free admission to military members and/or veterans with valid ID.

 • Shedd Aquarium